tcltk/tklib/modules/tablelist/README.txt

     package require tablelist_tile
     package require Tablelist_tile

-Since the packagse Tablelist and Tablelist_tile are implemented in the namespace "tablelist", you must either import the procedures you need, or use qualified names like "tablelist::tablelist".
+Since the packages Tablelist and Tablelist_tile are implemented in the namespace "tablelist", you must either import the procedures you need, or use qualified names like "tablelist::tablelist".